GuillaumeGermain/NLP/README.md

 It was quite interesting to compare the evolution of the time of specific classifiers, depending on the input size.
 SVM RBF and SVM Sigmoid seemed to be quadratic o(n2), K-NN linear, logistic regression and naive Bayes lightning fast whatever the input.
-I didn't plan to really improve the system performance, as I was mainly using standard parameters of these traditional algorithms.
+I didn't plan to really improve their speed, as I was mainly using standard parameters of these traditional algorithms.
-Trying to writing them in Python was not an option (Python per se is awfully slow), and their implementation in C/C++ was definitively better than what I could have done myself.
+Trying to writing them in Python was not an option, and their implementation in C/C++ was definitively better than what I could have done myself.

 ### Evaluation metric
 At first I used F1 score to select the best classifiers.